biobakery/humann/readme.md

 g__Bacteroides|s__Bacteroides_stercoris	10.42227
 ```

-HUMAnN2 uses the taxonomic profile to select pangenomes for the custom ChocoPhlAn database from the full ChocoPhlAn database.
+HUMAnN 2.0 uses the taxonomic profile to select pangenomes for the custom ChocoPhlAn database from the full ChocoPhlAn database.
 For example, the first line in the example above will add the centriods from Bacteroides thetaiotaomicron to the custom ChocoPhlAn database.
 Please note the taxa in the custom taxonomic profile must match the naming convention used by the full ChocoPhlAn database (ignoring case).

-To run HUMAnN2 with the custom taxonomic profile ($FILE), use the option "--taxonomic-profile $FILE".
+To run HUMAnN 2.0 with the custom taxonomic profile ($FILE), use the option "--taxonomic-profile $FILE".
 This will bypass running MetaPhlAn2, which creates a taxonomic profile, and instead will use the custom taxonomic profile provided.
 From the custom taxonomic profile, only those taxa that have a percent abundance greater than the default prescreen threshold will be considered.
 To change the default setting for the prescreen threshold to $THRESHOLD, use the option "--prescreen-threshold $THRESHOLD".

 ----

 ### Custom nucleotide reference database ###

-A custom nucleotide reference database can be provided to HUMAnN2.
+A custom nucleotide reference database can be provided to HUMAnN 2.0

 This custom database must be formatted as a bowtie2 index.

 Please see the [Custom reference database annotations](#markdown-header-custom-reference-database-annotations) section for information on database annotations.
 Also please note, only alignments to genes included in the pathways databases will be considered in the pathways computations.
-The pathways databases included with HUMAnN2 are for alignments to UniRef gene families.
+The pathways databases included with HUMAnN 2.0 are for alignments to UniRef gene families.
 If you would like to create custom pathways databases for a different set of gene families, please see the [Custom pathways database](#markdown-header-custom-pathways-database) section for more information.

-To run HUMAnN2 with your custom nucleotide reference database (located in $DIR), use the option "--bypass-nucleotide-index" and provide the custom database as the ChocoPhlAn option with "--nucleotide-database $DIR".
-If you would like to bypass the translated alignment portion of HUMAnN2, add the option "--bypass-translated-search".
+To run HUMAnN 2.0 with your custom nucleotide reference database (located in $DIR), use the option "--bypass-nucleotide-index" and provide the custom database as the ChocoPhlAn option with "--nucleotide-database $DIR".
+If you would like to bypass the translated alignment portion of HUMAnN 2.0, add the option "--bypass-translated-search".

 ----

 ### Custom protein reference database ###

-A custom protein reference database can be provided to HUMAnN2.
+A custom protein reference database can be provided to HUMAnN 2.0

 This custom database must be formatted to be used by the translated alignment software selected (the default is Diamond).

 Please see the [Custom reference database annotations](#markdown-header-custom-reference-database-annotations) section for information on database annotations.
 Also please note, only alignments to genes included in the pathways databases will be considered in the pathways computations.
-The pathways databases included with HUMAnN2 are for alignments to UniRef gene families.
+The pathways databases included with HUMAnN 2.0 are for alignments to UniRef gene families.
 If you would like to create custom pathways databases for a different set of gene families, please see the [Custom pathways database](#markdown-header-custom-pathways-database) section for more information.

-To run HUMAnN2 with your custom protein reference database (located in $DIR), provide the custom database as the UniRef option with "--protein-database $DIR".
-Please note, HUMAnN2 will run on all of the databases in this folder ($DIR) which have been formatted to be used by the translated alignment software selected.
-Also if you would like to bypass the nucleotide alignment portion of HUMAnN2, add the option "--bypass-nucleotide-search".
+To run HUMAnN 2.0 with your custom protein reference database (located in $DIR), provide the custom database as the UniRef option with "--protein-database $DIR".
+Please note, HUMAnN 2.0 will run on all of the databases in this folder ($DIR) which have been formatted to be used by the translated alignment software selected.
+Also if you would like to bypass the nucleotide alignment portion of HUMAnN 2.0, add the option "--bypass-nucleotide-search".

 ----